RPiOVN/p2pvps-server/specifications/high-level-overview.md

 A renter agrees to the rental contract by purchase the contract on the OpenBazaar network for a fixed length of time.
-The device is then taken off the P2P VPS market.
+The device is then taken off the P2P VPS OpenBazaar store.
 A random username and password generated for the device will be emailed to the renter at that time.
 As long as the device is connect to the internet, the device will be dedicated for the renters use.
 Once the length of the contract expires, the client device is reset and placed back on the marketplace.